seanzhangkx8/ConvoKit/doc/source/friends.rst

 Across the 10 seasons there are 236 episodes, 3,107 scenes (conversations), 67,373 utterances, and 700 characters (users).

 The original dataset is available `here <https://github.com/emorynlp/character-mining>`_.
+It was originally distributed with `Character Identification on Multiparty Conversation: Identifying Mentions of Characters in TV Shows <https://github.com/emorynlp/character-identification>`_, Henry Y. Chen and Jinho D. Choi.
+Proceedings of the 17th Annual SIGdial Meeting on Discourse and Dialogue, SIGDIAL'16, 2016.

 Dataset details
 ---------------